Free expat tax extension icon

 Joining a family member or partner

-If you're moving to Germany to join a German spouse, registered partner, or close family member, you can apply for a family reunification visa, which offers a straightforward path to residency.
+If you're moving to Germany from the USA with family or to join a German spouse, registered partner, or close family member, you can apply for a family reunification visa, which offers a straightforward path to residency.

 Retirement in Germany